fabou-uobaf/Helferlein/README.md

 ## getMappingOverhang.pl

+### Purpose:

-### Purpose: finds and accumulates none-mappable overhangs in RNA-seq data.
+Finds and accumulates none-mappable overhangs in RNA-seq data.

 Extracts soft clipped bases from an input sam file, constructs, characterizes and evaluates consensus sequence of the overhang.